-Download PDF of Leslie Daigle’s 2 page professional Resume: LLD Resume
+Download PDF of Leslie Daigle’s professional Resume: LLD Resume

 I bring people together to solve problems and deliver coherent, innovative, on-point results.
 I have led corporate technology teams, cross-industry institutions and industry volunteer efforts to achieve results with global impact.